ycm-core/lsp-examples/README.md

 Julia server *does* support configuration via the extra conf, but it doesn't seem to be documented anywhere.

+# Lua

+Uses [lua-language-server][].

+Quick testing suggests that:

+- It returns snippets even though YCM explicitly opted out, meaning completions don't work unless you use [Ben's Fork][puremourning-fork]
+- It violates a number of other items of the protocol other than that such as missing mandatory fields.
+- Signature help doesn't seem to work.

+However, it looks like diagnostics and GoTo work.

 # Known Issues

 - `yaml` completer completions don't work because the server [bugs][yaml-bug]